 6. Other benefits

-To fully compare and understand your options, you should also consider any other benefits offered.
+To fully compare and understand your options, you should also consider any other benefits offered, such as interest-free days.